 Career Development and Career Transitions

-- Do I need to know what job I want before I start?
+- Do I need to know what job I want before I begin graduate school?

-- Do Career Connections help students change careers?
+- Does Career Connections help students change careers?

 - How does Career Connections help students with their job search?